 The EITC/IS/CCF Classical Cryptography Fundamentals Certification Curriculum references open-access didactic materials in a video form.
-Learning process is divided into a step-by-step structure (programmes -> lessons -> topics) with examination preparations supported by partial quizes included into each curriculum referenced learning step.
+Learning process is divided into a step-by-step structure (programmes -> lessons -> topics) covering relevant curriculum parts.
 Unlimited consultancy with domain experts are also provided.

-All EITC Certification orders are subject to one month full money back guarantee.
-For details on Certification check How it Works.
+For details on the Certification procedure check How it Works.

 Main lecture notes

 Understanding Cryptography by Christof Paar and Jan Pelzl, Online Course in the form of PDF Slides